-ANDigital Media Entertainment Limited
+ATDigital Media Entertainment Limited

-We launched ALTBalaji as an over-the-top (OTT) platform that offers subscription-based original exclusive content and on demand as in a content and on the con exclusive content and on-demand services for digital audiences.
+We launched ALTBalaji as an over-the-top (OTT) platform that offers subscription-based original exclusive content and on-demand services for digital audiences.
 The move reflects our strategic intent to expand our entertainment expertise by creating original digital content for the entire ecosystem spanning mobiles, computers, tablets, smart TVs and game stations, targeted towards urban Indians and the Indian Diaspora.
-The aim is to build a consumer facing brand that gives audiences all-new original, exclusive and fresh content across genres, they want to watch whenever, wherever and however.
+The aim is to build a consumer facing brand that gives audiences all-new original, exclusive and fresh content across genres, they want to watch - whenever, wherever and however.